zephramg/CS30P3F2024/README.md

 # CS30 Fall 2024 - Zephram Gilson
 ---
-> This repository contains course materials, assignments, and projects for the CS30 Fall 2024 semester, covering advanced computer science topics.
+> This repository contains course materials, assignments, and projects for the CS30 Fall 2024 semester
 ---
 ### Chapter 10 - CSE3010: Computer Science 3 📚
 - **Description**: Explores advanced computer science topics, moving from procedural to object-oriented programming.
 Covers binary/hexadecimal numbers, basic computer hardware concepts, and the impact of technology on society.